AlBochi/Market-driven-talent-intelligence/README.md

 # Talent Market Intelligence Engine

-> A strategic platform for capital-efficient team scaling and market-informed talent acquisition......
+> A strategic platform for capital-efficient team scaling and market-informed talent acquisition.....

 ## The Problem